Fran-cho/docs/chaperone.md

 </html>
 ```

 That's it!
-You should now see a small question-mark button on the bottom right corner of your page which will toggle the Web Chat in and out of view.
+You should now see a small question-mark button on the bottom right corner of your page.
+Clicking the button will toggle the Web Chat in and out of view.

 [**You can see a working example here.**](https://jsfiddle.net/c8m8u2y4/175/)